 Osteoporosis is a sign of low bone density and strength.
 The jawbone that supports the teeth is known as the alveolar process.
 The link between the weakening of the alveolar bone and oral health will result in an increase in potential tooth loss, and you’ll need emergency treatment at the earliest opportunity.

 Low bone density within the jaw also contributes to further oral health problems as well, and it is more common in those who have loose dentures.

 Periodontal Disease and Gum Disease

 Gum disease, or periodontal disease is a chronic condition that affects the gums and bones to support teeth.
 The connective tissue and bone is broken down due to bacteria build-up, causing teeth to loosen and eventually fall out.

-Tooth loss is a common consequence for periodontal disease.
+Tooth loss is a common consequence of periodontal disease.
 The alveolar bone leaves the bone to become more susceptible to harmful bacteria build-up to cause tooth loss.

 Ways To Reduce Chances of Osteoporosis

 Lifestyle changes are the key to reducing osteoporosis.
 A lack of bone density is a sign that you have enough calcium and vitamin D in the body.
 To increase these minerals, you need to replace any coffee or alcohol intake with plant-based foods such as green vegetables, fish, dairy and nuts.
 Staying active is also important to keep bones strong.
 This, alongside maintaining good oral health are recommendations that the dentist would make.